Call me crazy, but one of the ways I like to express my thankfulness to God is to write and speak gender-specifically.

 As a healthy, red-blooded male, I’ve celebrated gender uniqueness in one way or another for my whole life.
 As a boy I was often considered “girl crazy”.
-That led me down some unproductive paths in my twenties when energetic appreciation wasn’t counterbalanced by good values.
-Eventually, as a Christ-follower, my appreciation skyrocketed when someone pointed out to me that the woman was God’s final and crowning achievement in creation.
+That led me down some unproductive paths early on when hormonally-supercharged appreciation wasn’t counterbalanced by good values.
+Later, as a Christ-follower, my appreciation skyrocketed when I discovered that the woman was God’s final and crowning achievement in creation.
 No argument from me!

 As a man, I do emotional backflips everyday that I get to enjoy Melissa as my wife.
 I’m more than okay that she is not like me in any way … that her biochemistry is uniquely female … that her brain is wired differently than mine … that every cell in her body is uniquely female … that she is not in any way the same as me.
 Different as night and day.
 What a gift!
 Thank you God!